Call our help center at 216.738.2067

 Questions?
 Please contact us.

-The Making Choices Activity is designed to help participants understand what it might be like to live in a typical low-income family trying to stretch their budget through the month.
-In this activity participants are assigned into one of six working families.
+The Making Choices Activity is designed to help participants understand what it might be like to live in a typical lower-income family trying to stretch their budget through the month.
+In this role-playing activity, participants are assigned into a family unit.
 Each family has a specific budget that they must stick to throughout the month.

 The activity typically lasts about 60 minutes.
-It includes a brief introduction, the actual activity, and a debriefing period in which participants share their feelings and experiences about what they have learned about the lives of the working poor.
-There is no cost to conduct this activity.
+It includes a brief introduction and a debriefing period during which participants share their experiences navigating the simulated month on their limited budgets.
+There is no cost to conduct this activity and we offer it both on- and offsite.

-The Poverty Simulation is an interactive three-hour experience for large groups (60 to 90) that helps individuals begin to understand what life is like with a shortage of money and an abundance of stress.
-It moves people to think about the harsh realities of poverty and to talk about how communities can address the problem collectively.
+The Community Action Poverty Simulation (CAPS) is a highly-interactive 3-hour experience for larger groups that helps individuals begin to understand what life is like with a shortage of resources and an abundance of stress.
+It moves people to think about the realities of poverty and to talk about how communities can address the problem collectively.
 Most importantly, it encourages people to make a difference.

-The simulation is based on the Missouri Community Action Model and is facilitated at your facility by Greater Cleveland Food Bank.
+The simulation is based on the Missouri Community Action Model and is facilitated by Greater Cleveland Food Bank.
 Since 2013, many organizations and companies have participated in poverty simulations including Leadership Cleveland, Greater Cleveland RTA, and Cleveland Municipal School District.
-The cost to conduct the simulation is $300.
+We can host groups at our Coit Rd.
+Partner Distribution Hub or offsite in spaces equivalent to the size of a school gymnasium with onsite tables and chairs.
+We require a minimum 60 participants and up to 80, plus 15+ support volunteers.
+The cost to conduct the simulation is $300 with a minimum of 3-month advance notice.

 Interested in hunger education materials for your students?
 Check out the lesson plans and activities below!